-Matthew T. Fornataro's practice focuses on life sciences and health care regulation, and he works with a range of companies on compliance, enforcement, and legislative matters.
+Matthew T. Fornataro's practice focuses on life sciences and health care regulation, and he works with a range of companies on compliance, enforcement, contracting, and public policy matters.
 His clients include established pharmaceutical, biotechnology, and medical device manufacturers, as well as related trade societies, and he also counsels clients with emerging products and therapies.

-Mr. Fornataro's practice focuses on matters governed by the Anti-Kickback Statute, and he regularly advises pharmaceutical, biotechnology, and medical device companies on pricing and contracting matters, patient support, promotional initiatives, and government investigations.
-Mr. Fornataro also counsels pharmaceutical and biotechnology companies on Medicaid, Medicare Part B, Department of Veterans Affairs, and 340B Program requirements, as well as state drug price reporting laws.
-He has successfully litigated, on behalf of a pharmaceutical trade organization, the legality of regulations promulgated by HRSA related to the 340B program.
+Mr. Fornataro's practice focuses on matters governed by the Anti-Kickback Statute, and he regularly assists pharmaceutical, biotechnology, and medical device companies with complex risk analyses, internal reviews and investigations, OIG Advisory Opinion requests, and government audits and investigations.
+Mr. Fornataro counsels, for example, on innovative pricing and value-based contracting arrangements, product discounting, patient support, affordability, and promotional initiatives.
+In addition, Mr. Fornataro assists pharmaceutical and biotechnology companies with managed markets contracting, and he also regularly counsels on Medicaid, Medicare Part B, Department of Veterans Affairs, and 340B Program price reporting requirements, as well as on state drug price reporting and transparency laws.

-Mr. Fornataro is Vice Chair of Arnold & Porter's Pride Affinity Group, and he was selected by the National LGBT Bar Association as one of its 2014 "Best LGBT Lawyers Under 40" for his professional accomplishments and pro bono work for causes of importance to the LGBTQ+ community.
+Mr. Fornataro is Vice Chair of Arnold & Porter's Pride Affinity Group for LGBTQ+ attorneys, and he was selected by the National LGBT Bar Association as one of its 2014 "Best LGBT Lawyers Under 40" for his professional accomplishments and pro bono work for causes of importance to the LGBTQ+ community.